 Here’s what supermarkets are doing to benefit the planet AND your pocket…

-Joining Iceland and Morrisons in trialling a bottle return scheme, the supermarket will allow you to recycle plastic bottles for 10p a pop – up to the value of £1 each time.
+Joining Iceland in trialling a bottle return scheme, the supermarket will allow you to recycle plastic bottles for 10p a pop – up to the value of £1 each time.

 These ‘reverse vending machines’ allow customers to return bottles of up to 750ml in size.